mikix/deb2snap/README.md

     cd snappy-packaging
     make

 And you'll have a `mir` snap sitting in your current directory.
+Install this on your machine and Mir will immediately start (and take over your screen!).
+You should see a cursor on a black background.

-Install this on your machine and you can start and stop the system compositor service like so (assuming the version of the snap is 0):
+You can stop and start the system compositor service like so (assuming the version of the snap is 0):

+    sudo systemctl stop mir_system-compositor_0
     sudo systemctl start mir_system-compositor_0
-    sudo systemctl stop mir_system-compositor_0

 Your app can connect to the system compositor by wrapping itself with a call to `/apps/mir/current/bin/mir-run`.
 But you don't need to worry about that, `deb2snap` will do it for you.